gunnerdady000/Machine-Learning/Machine Learning/knn/README.md

 ### K Nearest Neighbor

 ## Introduction
 The k Nearest Neighbor is a supervised learner that calulates the distance from a given point to all other k nearest neighbors.
 This is extremly accurate for data and does not make any assumptions about the dataset, but it comes at the cost of being more RAM hungry than Chrome.
-So, please be carful, you can quickly use up more RAM than there is in the universe.
+So, please be carful, you can quickly use up more RAM then there is in the universe.

 ## Theory